SolidMechanicsCoupledTheories/example_codes/README.md

 If you use these codes in your own research, cite both of the following:

-E. M. Stewart and L. Anand.
+- E. M. Stewart and L. Anand.
 Example codes for coupled theories in solid mechanics, 2023.
 URL https://github.com/SolidMechanicsCoupledTheories/example_codes.

-L. Anand. _Introduction to coupled theories in solid mechanics_.
-2023, in preparation.
+- L. Anand, E.M.
+Stewart, & S.A.
+Chester. _Introduction to coupled theories in solid mechanics_.
+2025, in preparation.